Maunish-dave/Datastructure-Algorithm/README.md

 # Datastructure-Algorithm
-All the data structures and algorithms written in c++ from scratch.
+data structures and algorithms written in c++ and java from scratch.